 Simply remove the cushion cover, keeping the inner filling separate somewhere warm, dry and protected to avoid any mildew getting in there.
 Check the label as above for any notes on temperature and more.
-Next, shake any dust, sand or other debris stuck in the corner grooves of the covers and run them on a gentle cycle with a laundry detergent.
+Next, shake any dust, sand or other debris stuck in the corner grooves of the covers and run them on a gentle cycle with a good washing powder or the best washing pods you can afford.
 When done, allow them to air dry completely before putting the filling back in.

 Extra grubby?
 Make a baking soda and water paste to pre-treat cushions before running them through the washer.
 It's a great way to lift stains and refresh them in a more natural way than using bleach.

 You can use white vinegar to remove both stains and mildew from outdoor cushions.
 This method is especially useful to use on outdoor cushion covers that you can't remove.

 - Simply mix lukewarm water, 1/2 cup dish soap (omit if you want) and a few tablespoons of white vinegar then apply this to the cushions using a soft brush.